 What time can I go to my seat?

 The House opens for seating 30 minutes before the performance starts.
 Most of our evening performances start at 7:30pm, and most of our matinee performances start at 2:00pm

 Where are the bathrooms?

 There are bathrooms located on the lower level of the Grand Opera House.
 They are accessible by the stairs located in the inner lobby, or by the elevator next to the box office.
 The Bathrooms on the lower level are handicap accessible.

 There is an additional single Handicap Accessible bathroom located behind the Concession’s Stand in the outer lobby.

 Do you serve concessions?

 There is a concession stand located in the outer lobby that serves a variety of candy, Pepsi Products, and Popcorn.
-The concession stand is cash only, and does not accept credit, debit, or gift cards.
+The concession stand now accepts cash or credit cards.
+However, Grand Opera House Gift Cards are not currently accepted in concessions.
 All items at the concession stand are $2.